Struggling with Exponential Functions in Algebra Nation Section 7? Here's What You Need to Know

 - t = time in years

 If interest is compounded continuously, you'd use the e version: A = Pe^(rt).
-But most of the problems in Section 7 will be the standard compound interest formula Which is the point..
+But most of the problems in Section 7 will be the standard compound interest formula That's the part that actually makes a difference..

 5. Solving Exponential Equations